-The results of our review procedures and compliance tests identified certain areas that are opportunities for strengthening internal controls and operating efficiency.
-Our findings recommendations, and your responses are disclosed below:
+The results of our review procedures and compliance tests identified certain immaterial instances of noncompliance with state laws and regulations that are opportunities for strengthening internal controls and operating efficiency.
+Our findings, recommendations, and your responses are disclosed below:

 1. The Town does not maintain an inventory of fixed assets on its computer system and failed to conduct an annual inventory of the assets.
-Repeat Finding No Criteria The Town should maintain a sufficiently detailed fixed asset listing.
+Repeat Finding Yes, 2018 Criteria The Town should maintain a sufficiently detailed fixed asset listing.
 Condition During our audit procedures, we found that the Town failed to capitalize a number of assets and while they did appropriately dispose of certain assets, these assets were not adequately identified as the Town does not maintain a fixed asset listing.
+The Town has begun setting a system up, but it is currently insufficient and incomplete.